WeblateOrg/weblate/docs/admin/access.rst

 .. note::

    Site-wide privileges are not granted to any default role.
-These are powerful and quite close to the superuser status.
+These are powerful and quite close to superuser status.
 Most of them affect all projects in your Weblate installation.

 List of groups